Blurring Mean Shift for Clustering Functional Data: A Scalable Algorithm and Convergence Analysis: Application to Argo profiles

 Figures~\ref{fig:temperature_map} and \ref{fig:salinity_map} visualize the clustering results for temperature and salinity data, respectively, over geographic coordinates.
 In each case, only the profiling cycles belonging to the four largest clusters are shown, with each cluster indicated by a different color.
 Profiling cycles associated with smaller clusters are omitted from the figures.
-Figures~\ref{fig:temperature_map}(a) displays all four clusters overlaid on a single map, while Figure~\ref{fig:salinity_map}(b) shows them separately for easier interpretation.
+In both figures, Panel~(a) displays all four clusters overlaid on a single map, whereas Panel~(b) shows them separately for ease of interpretation.

 Importantly, geographic location information was not used in the clustering process; only the temperature and salinity profiles were provided as input.
 Nevertheless, the resulting clusters appear to correspond roughly to geographically distinct regions.
-While we refrain from making definitive oceanographic interpretations, as we do not claim oceanographic expertise, we note that some clusters align with known features, such as high-latitude regions, suggesting that certain oceanographic structures are indeed reflected in the clustering patterns.
+We also observe that the spatial distribution of some clusters bears certain resemblance to known ocean current patterns, illustrating the usefulness of proposed method in the absence of domain knowledge.
+Notably, some clusters align with known features such as high-latitude regions, suggesting that certain oceanographic structures may indeed be reflected in the clustering patterns.

-We also highlight the scalability of the proposed method.
-Each clustering task involved approximately one million profiling cycles, and on our computing environment, the entire procedure for both temperature and salinity completed within one day.
-This demonstrates that our method is practically scalable to large-scale functional datasets.
+This example clearly demonstrates that our algorithm can handle very large datasets within practical computational time and memory limits , in accordance with its lower complexity established in Section~\ref{complexity}. \footnote{Approximately 5--6 hours for the two-round clustering of temperature and salinity combined, on a Linux server with two AMD EPYC 7742 64-core processors and 1~TB of RAM.} By contrast, executing the full-data mean shift algorithm without random partitions would require computing and storing the complete pairwise distance matrix at each iteration, which for $n \approx 10^6$ would demand approximately 4~TB of RAM, making it infeasible on typical hardware.